Nevylish/lyricsfinder-express/README.md

         // Javascript example
         const fetch = require('node-fetch');

-        let query = "All I Want For Christmas Is You - Mariah Carey";
-        let lyrics = "";
+        let query = "All I Want For Christmas Is You - Mariah Carey", lyrics = "";

         // Replace this link with your own fetch(`https://lyricsfinder.api.nevylish.fr/${query}`, {